JamieMair/mpags-high-performance-computing/resources.md

 ## Assignments

-1. Week 1 - Getting Started with Julia: Workflow and Setup - TBA
+1. Week 1 - Getting Started with Julia: Workflow and Setup - Announced
 2. Week 2 - Profiling and Optimisation - TBA
 3. Week 3 - Multithreading - TBA
 4. Week 4 - Multiprocessing - TBA
 5. Week 5 - GPU Programming - TBA

+**The deadline for all assessments for the 2025 course is the 1st April 2025.
+This deadline only applies to those enrolled on the MPAGS course.**

+More information about the assignments is in [this video](https://www.youtube.com/watch?v=utSBW48wzGM&list=PLUAq6xQKFgGr39PiyrPk_C9dhBKvWcjUA&index=3).

+If you need help getting set up with the assignments, watch [this video](https://www.youtube.com/watch?v=ag-AEUkHRnQ&list=PLUAq6xQKFgGr39PiyrPk_C9dhBKvWcjUA&index=6).

 ## Computing Resources